DavidBelicza/TextRank/README.md

 ### Using different non-English languages

-Engish is used by default but it is possible to add any language.
-To use other languages a stop word list is required what you can find here: https://github.com/stopwords-iso
+English is used by default, but you can add any language.
+To use other languages, a stop word list is required, which you can find here: https://github.com/stopwords-iso

 ```go
 package main